Jaelin Howell: Early life and college career

 Howell was awarded the Hermann Trophy in 2020, honoring the United Soccer Coaches National Players of the Year in NCAA Division I women's soccer.
 She again won the Hermann Trophy in 2021 for the second consecutive season.

+Club career

 On January 21, 2022, Howell signed a three-year contract with Racing Louisville FC after being selected second by the team in the 2022 NWSL Draft.

-Club career

 Howell made her Racing Louisville debut on March 18 in the NWSL Challenge Cup opener, starting in midfield against the Kansas City Current.
+The midfielder was second in the NWSL in minutes played last season among rookies, only trailing her Racing teammate Savannah DeMelo.
+Howell had two assists for the year.

+On August 19, 2024, Howell was traded to Seattle Reign FC along with $50,000 in allocation money in exchange for Bethany Balcer.
+She made her debut for Seattle against North Carolina Courage on August 25th, 2024 as she was substituted on in the 75th minute.

+On December 20, 2024, Howell joined Gotham FC as part of a trade that also saw Cassie Miller and Lynn Williams move to Seattle.
+On May 25, 2025, she started in the 2025 CONCACAF W Champions Cup final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.

 International career

 Howell was named to the 2016 CONCACAF Women's U-17 Championship Best XI.
 The same year, she was the starting center midfielder for the U-17 team at the 2016 FIFA U-17 Women's World Cup.
 On March 29, 2017, she was called up to the U.S. women's national soccer team.

 After being a part of the USA U-20 Squad that finished runner up at the 2018 CONCACAF Women's U-20 Championship, Howell was named to the USA U-20 roster for the 2018 FIFA U-20 Women's World Cup.

 She made her debut for the United States November 27, 2020, coming on as a substitute for Sam Mewis in the 89th minute against the Netherlands.

 Howell scored her first senior national team goal in a 9–1 win over Uzbekistan.